IdentityServer/Documentation/docsv2/overview/jsGettingStarted.md

 In the first case, there was no access token, hence no `Authorization` header in the request, so the access token validation middleware did nothing.
 The request flowed through the API as unauthenticated, the global `AuthorizeAttribute` rejected it and responded with a `401 Unauthorized` error.
 In the second case, the token validation middleware found the token in the `Authorization` header, passed it along to the introspection endpoint which flagged it as valid, and an identity was created with the claims it contained.
 The request, this time authenticated, flowed to Web API, the `AuthorizeAttribute` contrainsts were satisfied, and the endpoint was invoked.

-# Part 3 - Renewing tokens and logging out
+# Part 3 - Renewing tokens, logging out and checking sessions

 We now have a working JS application which logs in against IdentityServer and makes successful calls to a protected API.
 But users will soon encounter issues when their access token expires and is rejected by the access token validation middleware on the API.